 When I demanded to know what Melanie was doing at Jim's, I'd expected her to start talking, maybe even crying.
-I never imagined she'd start yelling.
+I never imagined she'd yell, "Smash!
+Smash!
+Help me!"

-The redhead broke off to see me stretch out the neck of my tee and thrust my hand inside.
-I pulled out my wand and said, "Petrificus Totalus!"
+She gaped to see me stretch out the neck of my t-shirt and thrust my hand inside.
+I pulled out my wand.
+"Petrificus Totalus!"

 He shook his head.
 "You cursed a Muggle."

 Oh, that.
-I nodded vehemently.
-"I had to, she planned to sic Smash on us and run!"
-I glanced at Melanie and said, "You're messy like me so I figured you were probably sneaky, too.
+"I had to.
+She planned to sic Smash on us and run!"
+I glanced at Melanie and said, "You're messy like me, so I figured you were probably sneaky too.
 If I misjudged you, I'll apologise later."

 Remus was still frowning in disapproval.
 I took a breath to explain further and gasped to feel the sudden drop in temperature.
-I could see my breath and Remus' too as he said, "Duck!"
+I could see my breath and Remus's as he said, "Duck!"

 I dropped to the floor.
 He hadn't meant a waterfowl was flying at me.
-A metre away from my head, a chunky paperweight thudded onto the floor.
+A metre away from my head, a chunky paperweight hurtled to the floor.
 Remus stood with wand outstretched.
 He said, "Get behind me!
 I'll deflect anything else he throws at us."